3How does the IEC International Co-op work permit application process work?

 Step 1

-At any point during an IEC season (usually late fall to end of summer the following year), create a free Immigration, Refugees and Citizenship Canada (IRCC) secure account.
+At any point during an IEC season (usually mid-autumn to mid-autumn the following year), you can create a free Immigration, Refugees and Citizenship Canada (IRCC) account.

-Then, you have to create a profile and submit it to a “pool.”
+Then, you have to create a profile and submit it to the International Co-op “pool.”

 At this stage, you must already have an internship offer in Canada and it’s best to have the signed letter of offer in hand.